captn3m0/ickabog-ebook/README.md

 # ickabog-ebook

 Generates ebooks for The Ickabog by J.K Rowling.
-Original text from https://www.theickabog.com/
+Original text from https://www.theickabog.com/.
+Since the book is still being published, please consider this "in-progress".

 ## Dependencies: